asterics/AsTeRICS/Documentation/docs/customize/gaming-toys-music/README.md

 # Gaming, Toys & Music

-AsTeRICS can be used to control computer games, music programs or RC toys or infrared-controlled lights and toys.
+AsTeRICS can be used to control computer games, music programs or infrared-controlled lights and toys.
 The keyboard input of a game or a music program can be substituted by another input modality (e.g. head movement, eye gaze, switch press,...) which emulates a key press.
-Similarily a remote controlled toy can be controlled by adapting an input modality to an RC or infrared command.
+Similarily, a toy can be controlled by adapting an input modality to an RC or infrared command.

 ## Head Movement to Smiley Tutorial